 Step 4: When the spell check is completed, Excel will display the corresponding message.
 Click OK.

-Keyboard Shortcut to Run Check Spelling in Excel
+Keyboard Shortcut to Run Spell Check in Excel

-When we perform spell check in Excel, a Spelling dialogue box with certain options appears.
+When we run spell check in Excel, a Spell Check dialogue window with certain options appears.
 The spell check dialog box looks like this:

 We have the following options in the image above: